 This is one of the most interesting detective series around, as far as the videos are concerned.
 Written by Donna Leon, an American.
 Set in Venice, and shot in German, these stories, often feature family dinners, much like Midsomer Murders.
+Family discussions often end up an aid to Brunetti’s crime-fighting.
 Unlike Midsomer Murders, the plot lines in this series are dark and gritty.
 Beyond the family discussions, family meal prep is also a recurring theme in this series.

 Again I couldn’t find any food clips, but here’s a link to the Brunetti cookbook.